gamblePants/LinkedListIntro/README.md

 ## How to run program

 - The simplest method is to run the program online from DotNetFiddle: https://dotnetfiddle.net/fS708T
-- Alternatively go to the "Release" tab and download the sourcode.zip and extract
+- Alternatively go to the "Release" tab and download the Source code zipped folder and extract
 - You will need to run the LinkedListIntro.sln file in an IDE that can compile in C# (like Visual Studio)

 ## Program Structure